Zelak312/nora_rename/README.md

 ["hello " + "world"]
 ```

-It is important to note that concatenation of string will only occur when the left paramter is a string (like JavaScript would)
+It is important to note that concatenation of strings will only occur when the left paramter is a string (like JavaScript would)

 For example: